 - A long cooldown is associated with S2.

 - Indra isn’t the first Operator that comes to mind when thinking of loyalty because he is boisterous, brass-knuckled, and fearless.

 - Although her commitment to Siege and the other members of the Glasgow Gang is unrivaled, she is also loyal to others in the group.

-- Indra followed Siege, registering as a Brawler Guard 5 with an armor-piercing and attack-survival specialty.
+- Indra followed Siege, registering as a Brawler Guard 5 with an armour-piercing and attack-survival specialty.

 - + Archetype: Regular attacks deal twice as much damage

 - One additional SP can be recovered from regular attacks with this talent

 - S2: Drones suffer a large area of effect